zquintana/ess-help/content/intellectual-property/index.md

 ### Emergency Safety Solutions currently holds 38 patents and trademarks assigned in over 45 countries.

-Emergency Safety Solutions has built its global patent portfolio using a base of 7 awarded foundational patents that are supplemented by dozens of other intangible assets primarily being add-on patents and various trademarks.
+Emergency Safety Solutions has developed its global patent portfolio over four years, using a base of 7 awarded foundational patents that are supplemented by dozens of other intangible assets primarily being add-on patents and various trademarks.

 ### Emergency Safety Solutions Patented Technology

-In nearly all cases, passenger vehicles have some form of a microprocessor or microcomputer that is responsible for sending signals to the lights of a passenger vehicle.
-These are most commonly known as a Body Control Module (BCM) or Electronic Computer Unit (ECU) which controls the activation or deactivation of vehicle lighting function.
-Emergency Safety Solutions currently owns any enhanced frequency signal sent from these vehiclular microcomputers or any mechanism that controls the functionality of a -passenger vehicle’s lighting system.
+All passenger vehicles use some form of a microcomputer that is solely responsible for sending electronic signals to the exterior lights of the vehicle.
+This microcomputer is most commonly known as a "Body Control Module" (BCM) or "Electronic Computer Unit" (ECU).
+These small devices control the activation as well as the frequency and pattern of exterior vehicle lighting.
+The intellectual property owned by Emergency Safety Solutions circumvents any enhanced frequency signal up to 5 hertz, sent from a vehicle microcomputer or any similar device responsible for exterior vehicle lighting.

-Emergency Safety Solutions also retains the right to the technology if it sent to a vehicle by any other means.
-This includes Over The Air (OTA) or any type of software update that is commonly used in today's vehicles.
+Emergency Safety Solutions also retains H.E.L.P. technology that can be integrated into vehicles by other means.
+This includes Over The Air (OTA) updates, manual software updates, or by any plug and play 3rd party device.

-It is in these capacities that Emergency Safety Solutions patents remains applicable and retain full propietary ownership.

 ###### Disclaimer: Any infringement of the intellectual property retained by Emergency Safety Solutions without the consent of Emergency Safety SOlutions and its partners may result in charges against the infringing party.